eladb/node-girror/README.md

    * `girror.remote_types.auth(user, password)` - add `user:password@` to URL.
    * `girror.remote_types.github_ssh()` - convert a github (e.g. https://github.com/account/repo) URL to an
      SSH URL (e.g. `git@github.com/account/repo.git`)
+ * `options.girrorfile` - The name of the girror file to create under the worktree (contains some metadata on the last girror operation).
+Set to `false` to disable.
+Default is `.girror.json`.

 ### girror.git(args, options, callback) ###